CherBass/BoutonDetection/README.md

 This is demonstration code that illustrates a new algorithm for the detection of axonal synaspses in 3D microscopy images.
 This code contains a simple gui that allows the analysis of several images, and a simple user interface to correct any mistakes made by the algorithm.
 See Instructions pdf file for more detail on how to use.

+We ask to submit negative examples, with corresponding images, so that we may improve the performance of the algorithm...

 The analysis of axonal synapses (boutons) is often required when studying structural plasticity in the brain.
 To date, this type analysis has been largely manual or semi-automated, and relies on a step that traces the axon before detecting boutons, which if fails, limits the ability to detect axonal boutons.
 We propose a new algorithm that does not require tracing the axon to detect axonal boutons in 3D two-photon images taken from the mouse cortex.

 ## The final algorithm proposed has the following main steps: ##